MuhammedSinanHQ/diabetic-retinopathy-severity-xai/README.md

 The system follows a structured pipeline:

-Data Exploration & Preprocessing
+1.Data Exploration & Preprocessing

-Inspection of class distribution
+  ->Inspection of class distribution

-Image normalization and resizing
+  ->Image normalization and resizing

-Handling class imbalance using weighted loss
+  ->Handling class imbalance using weighted loss

-Model Training
+2.Model Training

-A convolutional neural network architecture was used for feature extraction and classification
+  ->A convolutional neural network architecture was used for feature extraction and classification

-Multi-class classification was performed across five DR severity levels
+  ->Multi-class classification was performed across five DR severity levels

-Evaluation
+3.Evaluation

-Performance evaluated using accuracy and macro F1-score
+  ->Performance evaluated using accuracy and macro F1-score

-Validation used to monitor generalization behavior
+  ->Validation used to monitor generalization behavior

-Explainability
+4.Explainability

-Visual explanation techniques (Grad-CAM) were applied
+  ->Visual explanation techniques (Grad-CAM) were applied

-Heatmaps highlight retinal regions contributing to the model’s decision
+  ->Heatmaps highlight retinal regions contributing to the model’s decision

 Results